bluerelay/windyquery/README.md

 ### Model
 To use Model, a **primary key** is required by the underneath table.
-A custom Model can be created by subclassing the windyquery.Model calss.
+By subclassing windyquery.Model calss, you create a model for your table.
-By default, it links the model name (CamelCase) to the table name (snake_case)s with trailing a 's'.
+By default, the table name should be in the "snake_case" (my_orders), and the model name is in CamelCase (MyOrder).
+Please also note table name has an extra 's' at the end unless it already ends with 's'.
 ```python
 # setup connection
 from windyquery import DB